Cantando por un Sueño (Argentine TV series): Cantando 2006

-Concursants
+Contestants

 Couples

 A total of 45 celebrities have appeared in the three seasons of Cantando por un Sueño.
 For each season, the celebrities are paired with a professional singer as a partner and a coach who instructs helps them with the song's choice and the work during the week.
 A total of 45 professional singers as the partners have appeared alongside celebrities.